Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Have you tested that microphone with a [basic sound sampling sketch](https://github.com/atuline/WLED/wiki/Basic-Sound-Sampling-Sketch-Example)?
 * What are the results of that sketch?
 Does it respond to your speech?
 A MAX4466 and INMP401 should average about 1875 on an ESP32, a MAX9814 about 1350 for all gain settings.
 * Try a different pin when using that sketch if you're still not seeing good results.
 * Have spares.
-They're cheap and they break. (experience speaking)
+They're cheap and they break. (source: experience)
 * How about power?
 Lots of LED's require lots of power and a common ground for everything.
 * Does the [latest release from WLED](https://github.com/Aircoookie/WLED/releases/latest) work?
 * Are you using our most recent 'MASTER' release?